CONCURRENT SESSIONS

 Tatiana Sandoval-Guzmán, PhD, Technische Universität Dresden, Germany

-• This session will cover our basic understanding of organ regeneration from animal models and explore the potential for translating this knowledge into human organ regeneration.
+This session will explore our understanding of organ regeneration through animal models and discuss the potential for translating these insights into human organ regeneration.

 In Vivo and In Vitro Organ Generation

-Hiromitsu Nakauchi, MD, PhD, Stanford University, USA and University of Tokyo, Japan
+Hiromitsu Nakauchi, MD, PhD, Stanford University, USA and Institute of Science Tokyo, Japan

 Liangxue Lai, PhD, Guangzhou Institute of Biomedicine and Health, Chinese Academy of Sciences, China

-• This session will discuss advances in organ generation in chimeras (in vivo) and in vitro using a combination of cells, biomaterials, bioprinting, and other bioengineering technologies.
+This session will explore advances in organ generation, both in chimeras (in vivo) and in vitro, using a combination of cells, biomaterials, bioprinting, and other bioengineering technologies.

 Aging and Regeneration